 Zenith carburetor is also known as “British Carburetor” and used by various famous car manufacturers.

-The Zenith Carburetor Company Limited was a British engineering company making carburetors in Stanmore Middlesex founded in 1910.
+The Zenith Carburetor Company Limited was a British engineering company making carburettors in Stanmore Middlesex founded in 1910.

 Zenith carburetor has also a number of designs available for different purposes.

-The other popular carburetors are AMAL Carburetor and Solex Carburetor.
+The other popular carburettors are AMAL Carburetor and Solex Carburetor.